How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 We love to hear our clients’ DIY design ideas and translate those into a lighting system that makes a home look spectacular at night.
 A professionally-designed system doesn’t have to break the bank to get the results that you want, and the added services available to keep your system humming will ensure that you will enjoy it for years to come.

 Submersible lights are placed below the surface of the water in a basin and then directed back towards the body of water.
-Fountains look especially beautiful when this type of lighting feature is used.
+Ponds and fountains look especially beautiful when this type of lighting feature is used.
 Adding submersible lighting creates a shimmery effect, as well as illuminating any fountain streams.
 This can look very magical and be quite awe-inducing when done properly.

 You can even enhance the effect by adding colour filters to your submersible.
-This is a fantastic way to show off creativity, as well as add a vibrant, trendy effect to your landscape.
+This is a fantastic way to show off creativity, as well as add a vibrant, trendy effect to your landscape water feature.

 How To Keep Your Pool Safe At Night